dbyrdaquent/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "If you use Remote Desktop Services (RDS) to provide shared computers to users in your organization, you can install Office 365 ProPlus on those computers.
-But, you have to use the Office Deployment Tool and enable shared computer activation to do the installation."
+description: Learn how to install Office 365 ProPlus in a Remote Desktop Services (RDS) environment by using the Office Deployment Tool.
 ---

 # Deploy Office 365 ProPlus by using Remote Desktop Services